 A study by researchers at the Center for Cell-Based Therapy, which is supported by FAPESP, identified microRNAs involved in pluripotency maintenance and cell differentiation

-Embryonic stem cells (ESCs) can give rise to many types of tissues and organs.
-At the turn of the century, these cells were believed to offer hope of treatment for several health problems, but as research advanced, scientists realized that understanding and controlling the behavior of ESCs would be a more daunting challenge than initially imagined.
+Embryonic stem cells (ESCs) can give rise to many different types of tissues and organs.
+At the turn of the present century, these cells were believed to offer hope of treatment for several health problems, but as research advanced, scientists realized that understanding and controlling the behavior of ESCs would be a more daunting challenge than initially imagined.

 Studies showed that any given population of ESCs could be very heterogeneous and that their potential pluripotency, or capacity to differentiate into other cell types, could vary both among cells from the same embryo and from one lineage to another.
 Later, it was discovered that the levels of certain microRNAs inside cells changed as differentiation progressed.
 MicroRNAs, or miRNAs, are small RNA molecules that do not encode proteins but perform a regulatory role in several intracellular processes.

 Researchers at the Center for Cell-Based Therapy (CTC) in Ribeirão Preto, São Paulo State, have now investigated the functioning of 31 miRNAs observed in human ESCs and identified signaling pathways involved in both pluripotency and differentiation.
 The discovery opens up new perspectives for research in the area.